Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 For parents and family

-Parents are informed about and invited by healthcare professionals to attend follow-up programme including visual assessments (including ages at which visual follow-up takes place and the provider thereof).
-(2)
+Parents are informed about and invited, in a timely manner, by healthcare professionals to attend follow-up programme, which includes visual assessments (define ages at which visual follow-up should take place and the provider thereof).
+(3)

 A (High quality) B (High quality)